Ssstaffsignal

 State functional requirements in 30 seconds — don't enumerate, state the category:

-Invest time on non-functional requirements (this is the Staff move):
+Invest remaining time on non-functional requirements — this is the Staff move:

-• "For abuse protection, I want sub-5ms enforcement latency, fail-open behavior (I'll justify this), and eventual consistency across instances — I'll quantify the drift bound later."
+Then commit to a constraint set: "For abuse protection: sub-5ms enforcement latency overhead, fail-open behavior (I'll justify this), and eventual consistency across instances — I'll quantify the drift bound.
+These three constraints drive the entire design."

 Phase 2: Core Entities & API (1–2 minutes)

 Don't draw an ER diagram.
-Name the three nouns, confirm the interviewer is aligned, move on.
+Name the three nouns, confirm alignment, move on.

 Check path (hot, every request — middleware, not a standalone API):